yay135/DiffuCpG/readme.md

 '-p' or '--output': samples output folder, default is "out"

 ### 4.3 Training script
-Use diffusion.py to train and test a DDPM model using the generated samples.
+Use diffusion.py to train and test a DDPM model using the generated samples
 '-t' or '--train_folder' : the folder containing the training samples
-'-f' or '--model_folder' : the model folder
+'-f' or '--model_folder' : the model folder, will be created if it does not exist
 '-w' or '--win_size' : window size of each sample, default is 1000
 '-c' or '--channel': channel size of each sample
 '-d' or '--cuda_device' : if you have multiple cuda gpus, select which gpu to use, default is 0